certat/tuency-docs/docs/Managing_organisation/04_reminders.md

 # Keeping Contacts Up-To-Date

 In case of an incident, it's crucial to have correct and up-to-date contact information.
-To ensure this, the Constituency Portal will send an email notification to orgadmins if their organizations have contacts that haven't been updated for a long time.
+To ensure this, the Constituency Portal will send an email notification to orgadmins if their organisations have contacts that haven't been updated for a long time.

 !!! info "Notification Frequency"